-If you're experiencing respiratory symptoms, don't think that just because you're negative for the flu, COVID-19 and RSV, it's OK to go to work, school, church or fly on a plane.
+If you're experiencing respiratory symptoms, don't think that just because you're negative for the flu, COVID-19 and RSV, it's OK to go to work, school, church or some other crowded, public place.

 You likely have some type of common cold, and you could be contagious.

-"All viruses that spread during respiratory season are transmitted the same way — from person to person through droplets we release as we cough, sneeze and even speak," says Dr. Long.
-"If your tests are negative but you have symptoms, stay home."
+"Viruses that spread during respiratory season are basically transmitted the same way — from person to person through droplets we release as we cough, sneeze and even speak," says Dr. Long.
+"If your tests are negative but you still have symptoms, stay home."